jsleslie/Mars_REMS_Airflow_Pipeline/README.md

 ![DAG Testing workflow](https://github.com/jsleslie/Mars_REMS_Airflow_Pipeline/actions/workflows/test_dags.yml/badge.svg)   ![S3 Sync workflow](https://github.com/jsleslie/Mars_REMS_Airflow_Pipeline/actions/workflows/sync_dags.yml/badge.svg)

 ## Project Summary
 The goal of this project is to provide an SQL-queryable data warehouse for analysts to analyze data collected from the Mars Curiosity Rover.
 To this end, the project combines multiple data sets on environmental observations and rover telemetry to organise it into an Amazon Redshift data warehouse via an Apache Airflow managed data pipeline.
 As part of this work, the data will be uploaded to S3 after which the data will be read from S3, then loaded into staging tables in Redshift before the creation of fact and dimension tables.
 In the final step, data quality checks are performed on the output tables to verify the health of the pipeline output.
-Separately, this reposity employs Github Actions to test the DAG files, plugins, operators and requirements and automatically sync them with AWS S3 for use in an Amazon Managed Workflow for Apache Airflow (MWAA).
+Separately, this repository employs Github Actions to test the DAG files, plugins, operators and requirements and automatically sync them with AWS S3 for use in an Amazon Managed Workflow for Apache Airflow (MWAA).

 ## Background
 The Mars Curiosity Rover was launched on November 26, 2011 and continues to conduct experiments and collect data on the Martian surface.
 August 6, 2021 marked the rovers nineth year of operations covering over 3,000 days.